 In recent years, Morrissey has gone far beyond floudering when merely crafting singles compilations.
 For, he has also presented re-sequenced versions of three studio albums, Kill Uncle , Southpaw Grammar , and Maladjusted .
 As amusing as I find putting together alternate versions of an album, for the artist himself to do so comes across as a pathetic re-writing of history.
 Granted, as the dates given above suggest, Grammar and Maladjusted were the critical and commercial flops that derailed Morrissey's career, leading to a seven-year period without a major album release.
 Many of his fans were glad to see those albums get reworked; even as the results (discussed below) did little to help.
 But what were the artist's bold ideas to revive Kill Uncle, an album that got a mixed reception critically but which led to a wildly-successful solo tour the year of its relase?
 Adding one of those aforementioned eight B-sides (‘East West’), which is from an earlier sessesion with the same producers (Clive Langer and Alan Winstanley) but still barely fits in; adding a later B side (‘Pashernate Love’) that was not recorded at the same sessions or by the same musicians; and substituting an alternate version of ‘There's a Place in Hell for Me and My Friends’ (from the Live at KROQ E P) for the original studio version (this again means the former version was not played by the same musicians, because Morrissey's band debuted as a live act, had not played on Kill Uncle).
 Morrissey even tampered, if only slightly, with his greatest solo albums, Viva Hate and Your Arsenal .
 The latter, when reissued in 2014, found its concluding track, ‘Tomorrow’, in its original form replaced by an inferior remix originally released as a single in the U S only.
 The former, when reissued in 2012, found one track, ‘Ordinary Boys’, entirely replaced by a out-take from the sessions, ‘Treat Me Like a Human Being’—this track having already been released as a B side of a pointless 2011 single release of ‘Glamorous Glue’ (from Arsenal) timed to promote a “greatest hits” compilation with a grammatically-troubled title.
 Very Best of Morrissey?
 Perhaps it should have been called Very Best of the Morrissey for full effect.
 Shockingly (actually, not shockingly at all), this collection included ‘Girl Least Likely To’, meaning that any novice listener approaching this particular "greatest hits" as a sampling of Morrissey's finest recorded work is likely to conclude that the guy cannot even fill up a single album.

-Granted, in the meantime, there was a (mostly) thorough compilation of Morrissey's early singles, The H.M.V/ Parlophone Singles '88-'95.
-Fans were left hoping that a sequel of sorts to this compilation would surface at some point; it could cover his recent years more thoroughly than the fourth singles compilation, Swords , which, granted, is at least comparable to Bona Drag in focusing on a particular period: namely, the Sanctuary comeback years, 2004-2009.
+In the meantime, there was a (mostly) thorough compilation of Morrissey's early singles, The H.M.V/ Parlophone Singles '88-'95.
+Fans were left hoping that a sequel of sorts to this compilation would surface at some point; it could cover his recent years more thoroughly than the fourth singles compilation, Swords , which, on the upside, is at least comparable to Bona Drag in focusing on a particular period: namely, the Sanctuary comeback years, 2004-2009.
 However, that three-disc Singles box, first, should expand to make room for the Maladjusted singles of 1997 and the few U.S-exclusive tracks that unfortunately were excluded: ‘Let the Right One Slip In’, the alternate U.S versions of ‘My Love Life’, ‘I've Changed My Plea to Guilty’, and ‘Tomorrow’ (even as, noted above, this version has ridiculously become the official Arsenal version), and two of the three At KROQ tracks (the aforementioned ‘Place in Hell’ had also been a B side).
 Writing in 2021, nearly seven years after that Arsenal reissue—and a similar expanded version of Vauxhall and I; that album thankfully was not messed with—such a hope seems laughable.
 Morrissey, whose inability to make peace with any of the Smiths' managers led to that band's dissolution, in the last decade or so has wrecked one record deal after another, canceled one concert after another, made one ridiculous pointless sociopolitical comment after another, to the point that his loyal fans are relucant even to mention his name in public.

 Morrissey's declining popularity and record-label troubles has at least had one positive outcome: fewer singles released since 2009 and thus less discographical sloppiness.
 His 2014 album, World Peace Is None of Your Business impresses at times, but was largely ignored upon its release.
 Too many had been disappointed with his Autobiography, especially the hysterical final section about Smiths drummer Mike Joyce's successful effort to force Morrissey and his Smiths co-composer, guitarist Johnny Marr, to pay him a higher royalty rate (Morrissey and Marry were wronged in the judge's decision, but we do not need to read a rant about the case that mindlessly repeats itself and ruins the entire book).
 Also, as soon as the album came out, the label that released it dropped him; no singles were released except as digital downloads.
 The albums since, released on a vanity label via one of the major music conglomerates, have been supported merely by 45s.
 In contrast, the Sanctuary singles tended to come in the form of two different C D versions.
 These made Morrissey a latecomer to the Nineties-Aughts trend in European markets of releasing singles in multiple formats, with purchases of each version all counting towards the one single's official sales tally.
 One good thing about the C D era coming to a close has been this trend falling away.

 All of these discographical concerns inform, at least to a small extent, my selection of tracks for a single L.P of Morrissey's “greatest hits” from the first phase of his solo career, through 1997.
 It is a long single L P, perhaps ideally extended to double size.
 But if Miles Davis can have vinyl sides be 30 minutes, why not Morrissey, whose attention to sonic fidelity has often been neglible?
 (One must assume that credit for Your Arsenal's unique sound goes to its producer, Mick Ronson).
 No Southpaw Grammar or Maladjusted tracks make the cut, though ‘Reader Meet Author’ from the former came close; ‘Southpaw’ is a great song, or rather starts out great: the extended instrumental outro that comprises much of the track is a bore—tastes like... leftover U2 demos?
 The only track of any lasting value on Maladjusted is the opening, titular track, a song with no refrains, yet a propulsive feel, and plenty of discordant guitars; it leaves the rest of that paltry album behind but still cannot be said to be essential.
 (Maladjusted, to be clear, saw Morrissey reach an artistic low point; as much as some critics will try to convince you otherwise, he has not sunk to such a depth since, though I could argue that his covers album, California Son, comes close.
 In retrospect, the album seems like Morrissey and his co-composers, Alain Whyte and Boz Boorer, trying to fit it with the bland Oasis-inspired "Noel Rock" of the late Nineties.)
 The live version of ‘Jack the Ripper’ from Beethoven Was Deaf (also included on both World and Burglary) is listed here, not the inferior studio original.
 If we were to attempt to make this playlist online, we would quickly reach some roadblocks; the aforementioned reissue of Viva Hate not only supplanted one track, but shortened ‘Late Night, Maudlin Street’.
-That track, likely composed, at least in part, with Durutti Column guitarist Vini Reilly (though Stephen Street is officially the co-composer on all of the Viva Hate tracks, Reilly has credibly described his significant involvement) is masterfully paced, taking its time to build momentum and reach a cathartic peak; abridging it is the last thing any one would want to do.
+That track, likely composed, at least in part, with Durutti Column guitarist Vini Reilly (though Stephen Street is officially the co-composer of all of the Viva Hate tracks, Reilly has credibly described his significant involvement) is masterfully paced, taking its time to build momentum and reach a cathartic peak; abridging it is the last thing any one would want to do.
 And that's exactly what Morrissey did.
 And the U S version of ‘Tomorrow’ has usurped the original not only on the aforementioned reissue of Arsenal, but also was favored for the 2001 Best of Morrissey, making it increasingly difficult to find online except via old-fashioned digital piracy.
 Such is the mess that Morrissey has made of his recorded work.
 The non-album tracks listed can all be found on Bona Drag.

 ‘Suedehead’ [Viva Hate]